pkgr/pkgr.github.io/_articles/procfile.md

 ## Launching processes

-Any process declared in the `Procfile` can be launched using the [dedicated command line tool][command-line-tool] that comes with each package.
+Any process declared in the `Procfile` can be launched using the [dedicated command line tool][cli] that comes with each package.
 For instance, assuming you have declared the following `Procfile`:

 [command-line-tool]: ../command-line-tool